Phone Repair Shop Software

 The product should help a busy shop move faster without adding process for its own sake.

 Solo repair owners and small single-store teams often move between the front counter, technician bench, customer updates, closeout, and pickup.
-SpudgerHQ keeps the main workflow easy to scan so the next step is visible.
+SpudgerHQ keeps the main workflow easy to scan so the next step is visible without adding enterprise-style complexity.

 When the shop is ready to review plans, the pricing page is the right next step after confirming that the intake and repair ticket workflow fits.